cinder-star/mqtt-broker-ts/README.md

     yarn dev
 ```

-- You can test out the code by using this [tool](http://mqtt-explorer.com) if you like.
+- You can test out the code by using this [tool](http://mqtt-explorer.com) or any other mqtt client.